palaeoware/MBL2017/README.md

 ## 2. Installation

-MBL2017 requires the Qt library (www.qt.io).
-It has been tested with Qt versions 5.3 and 5.5, but should be compatible with all Qt version greater than 5.3.
-It has been tested only on Windows, but will in theory work on any Qt-capable system.
-To compile and run,  (a) install Qt, (b) open the .pro file MBL2017.pro in Qt Creator, (c) specify build kit, (d) ensure a randomnumbers.dat file exists in the build directory.
+MBL2017 requires the [Qt library](www.qt.io).
+It has been tested with Qt versions 5.3, 5.5, and 5.10 but should be compatible with all Qt versions greater than 5.3.
+It has been tested on Windows and Ubuntu Linux, but will in theory work on any Qt-capable system.
+To compile and run,  (a) install Qt, (b) open the .pro file MBL2017.pro in Qt Creator, and (c) specify build kit.
+MBL2017 includes random numbers, but if these fail you will get a warning and should then place a randomnumbers.dat file in the build directory.
 This should contain a sequence of random bytes, and should be at least 65536 bytes in length.
 Suitable data can be downloaded from https://qrng.anu.edu.au/

-MBL2017 uses QCustomPlot (http://www.qcustomplot.com/) v 1.3.1 for visualisation - source code included in this package, see comments for license.
+MBL2017 uses [QCustomPlot](http://www.qcustomplot.com/) v 1.3.1 for visualisation - source code included in this package, see comments for license.

 MBL2017 uses a GUI theme designed by Alan R.T.
-Spencer, and implemented by Russell Garwood.
+Spencer, and implemented by Russell J. Garwood.

 ______